gatsbyjs/gatsby/docs/blog/2019-02-27-reactiflux-q-and-a/index.md

 ---

 **Q:** Is there some sort of change list or changelog?
-I have had problems finding one in the past, for gatsby and its packages. — Everspace
+I have had problems finding one in the past, for Gatsby and its packages. — Everspace

 **A:** There are per-package changelogs maintained in each package, for example [Gatsby's](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/CHANGELOG.md).